last-arg/twitch-pages/readme.md

 [ ] look if I can use something from here https://github.com/Set-Creative-Studio/cube-boilerplate/tree/main
 - firefox console log: storage quota reached some absurd amount of cache space is taken up.
-Have somekind of leak?
+Have somekind of leak? might be recursion caused between more than one tab open.

 ## Resources